darii99/darii99/README.md

 # Hello!👋
-My name is **Darina** and I’m a third-year M.Sc. student in Computer Engineering at Jönköping University, specializing in AI.
+My name is **Darina** and I’m a fourth-year M.Sc. student in Computer Engineering at Jönköping University, specializing in AI.
 My interests lie in embedded electronics, cybersecurity, and AI development, where I'm continually expanding my knowledge and skills.<br><br>

 <details>
   <summary>Skills</summary